mvhungrydev/aws-devsecops-pipeline-module/README.md

 Each image includes: checkov, gitleaks, Semgrep, pre-commit.
 The Python image also includes bandit.

-### First-Time Bootstrap (One-Time Manual Step)
+### First-Time Bootstrap (Module Maintainer Only)

-Scanner images must be built and pushed to GitHub Container Registry before any consuming project can run a pipeline.
+> **If you are consuming this module, skip this section — the images are already live on ghcr.io and publicly pullable.
+No action needed.**

+This section is only relevant if you are maintaining the module and need to rebuild or republish the scanner images.
 Run from this repo's root:

 ```bash
 # 1. Create a GitHub PAT with write:packages scope